Ila-bura/rock-paper-scissors/README.md

 |   Click on Run Program          | The previous messages are cleared and the landing page is displayed.            | As Expected |

 ### Bugs
 - At the onset of the project, my very first approach was to include multiple functionalities inside the same function.
-My CI mentor Martina suggested that I break down the structure of the code into smaller and more manageable functions, so that the code would be easier to read, test and maintain.
+My CI mentor Martina Terlevic suggested that I break down the structure of the code into smaller and more manageable functions, so that the code would be easier to read, test and maintain.
 I implemented the feedback by creating separate functions for displaying the rules, getting the user input, establishing the winner, and playing again.
-- At one point, when testing the scenrio where the user decided to play another game, the system kept adding points to the scores of the previous game, instead of resetting the count.
+- When testing the scenario where the user plays multiple games in a row, the system kept adding points to the scores from the previous game, instead of resetting the count.
 I solved this by creating a function to reset the scores, before starting a new game.
-- Through testing, I realized the game kept playing in a loop, even when the user decided to exit the game.
-I researched a possible solution and solved it by importing "sys" and adding "sys.exit()".
+- Through testing, I realized the game kept playing in a loop, even when the user decided to stop playing the game.
+I researched a solution and solved it by importing "sys" and adding "sys.exit()".
 The instructions to implement this specific piece of code were sourced from [StackOverflow](https://stackoverflow.com/questions/14639077/how-to-use-sys-exit-in-python).
-- At the beginning I had not envisaged a proper error handling for incorrect input.
-I included one instance of exception handling to display error messages to the user and recommend the correct options to input.
+- At the beginning I had not envisaged proper error handling for user's incorrect input.
+I therefore decided to include one instance of exception handling so that an error message is displayed along with the correct options to choose from.

 ### Unfixed Bugs
 None that I am aware of as of now.

 ## Technologies Used
-### Main Language Used
+### Main Language
 - Python

-### Frameworks, Libraries & Programs Used
+### Frameworks, Libraries & Programs
 - Gitpod and Codeanywhere - used as the coding environment.
 - GitHub - to store the repository for submission.
 - Lucid - to create the mock up in preparation for the project.